10 Ways to Skirt a Camper: RV Skirting Solutions for Every Budget

 Using Hay Bales as RV Skirting

-The RVer who shared this photo on Facebook didn’t have any problems with mice or fire, but he said he still wouldn’t recommend using hay bales as insulation and planned to find a better solution for the next year.
+One RVer who shared his hay bale skirting on Facebook said he didn't have any problems with mice or fire, but that he still wouldn't recommend using hay bales as insulation and planned to find a better solution for the next year.

 Skirting an RV with Foam Board Insulation

-Since we stayed at the same spot for almost a whole year, we left the skirting up through the summer (it stayed nice and cool underneath and we figured it would help cut down on the cost of air conditioning) and would have used it again the following winter if we hadn’t ended up moving into a house instead.
+Since we stayed at the same spot for almost a whole year, we left the skirting up through the summer (it stayed nice and cool underneath and we figured it would help cut down on the cost of air conditioning) and would have used it again the following winter if we hadn't ended up selling this particular RV.